 The artists represented in Soul of a Nation worked all over the United States and across multiple mediums, including figurative and abstract painting, prints, photography, assemblage, collage, sculpture, street murals, performance, and even custom clothing.
 The de Young’s presentation will also include an expanded selection of works by African American artists working in the San Francisco Bay Area.
 Works with Bay Area connections include Emory Douglas’s lithographs with cutting social commentary for The Black Panther newspaper (late1960s / early 1970s), and Wadsworth Jarrell’s Revolutionary (1972), a kaleidoscopic portrait of Angela Davis.

-Additional works range from Betye Saar’s found-object collages such as Ten Mojo Secrets (1972) to Melvin Edwards’s twisted metal “Lynch Fragment” sculptures (1960s), and Jae Jarrell’s Revolutionary Suit (1969/2010) in which colored pigments take the place of shotgun cartridges.
+Additional works range from Betye Saar’s found-object collages such as Ten Mojo Secrets (1972) to Melvin Edwards’s twisted metal “Lynch Fragment” sculptures (1960s).
 Norman Lewis’s enormous Processional (1965) evokes the civil rights march from Selma to Montgomery, Alabama.
 Elizabeth Catlett’s wooden sculpture Black Unity (1968) takes the shape of a giant Black Power fist.
 Dana C. Chandler Jr.’s Fred Hampton’s Door 2 (1975) commemorates the murder of Black Panther Fred Hampton with a bullet-ridden door.
 Faith Ringgold’s American People Series #18: The Flag is Bleeding (1967) features a bleeding American flag with black and white figures in the background.

 Additional artists represented in the exhibition include Benny Andrews, Romare Bearden, Dawoud Bey, Frank Bowling, Roy DeCarava, Sam Gilliam, David Hammons, Barkley L. Hendricks, Alvin Loving, John Outterbridge, Joe Overstreet, Noah Purifoy, Martin Puryear, Alma Thomas, Charles White, and Jack Whitten.

 Soul of a Nation: Art in the Age of Black Power will be on view at the de Young museum from November 9, 2019, through March 8, 2020.
 The exhibition is curated by Mark Godfrey, Senior Curator, International Art and Zoe Whitley, Curator, International Art, Tate Modern.
-The de Young presentation is curated by Timothy Anglin Burgard, Curator in Charge of American Art at the Fine Arts Museums of San Francisco.
+The de Young presentation is curated by Timothy Anglin Burgard, Curator in Charge of American Art and Lauren Palmor, Assistant Curator of American Art, at the Fine Arts Museums of San Francisco.